 A Brief History Of The Psychodynamic Model

-Freud is most associated with Psychoanalysis and the Psychodynamic Model, however, he actually first got his idea for his model from an advisor he had worked under (Ernst von Brucke).
-It is Freud that took the idea and further developed it into a full model.
-Freud's model is somewhat a product of the time.
+Freud is most associated with psychoanalysis and the psychodynamic model; however, he actually first got his idea for his model from an advisor he had worked under: Ernst Wilhelm von Brucke.
+Freud took the idea and developed it into a full model.
+Freud's model is somewhat a product of his time.

 One must keep in mind that Freud was working without the technology and scientific methods available today.
-He based many parts of his model on actual patients he was working with, which is challenging because the population tended to be wealthy, white, women, who were having psychological problems.
-It should also be noted that many of those women had symptom as a product of their culture and time.
+He based many parts of his model on actual patients he was working with, which is challenging because the population tended to be wealthy white women who were having psychological problems.
+It should also be noted that many of those women had symptoms as a product of their culture and time.

 Further, Freud believed that people are driven by three different forces of "psychic energy" that govern personality.
 He called one of these the Id.
 In his belief, people are born with the Id, and it resides in the unconscious.
 He believed the Id drives instinctive behaviors for pleasure, such as sex and destruction.

-In contrast, Freud also believed that people could develop a moral center, called the Superego.
+Freud also believed that people could develop a moral center called the Superego.
 This component would grow through life experiences (with family, church, school, and society as a whole) that teach moral values.
 The Superego can operate in conscious or unconscious awareness.